unpaidresearcher/SANER2026/README.md

 All outputs are stored as `.pkl` files for efficient reuse.

+## Defects Extraction

+The defects are extracted from the preprocessed csvs from the "`JIRA-defect-dataset`" of the repository "`https://github.com/awsm-research/Large-Defect-Prediction-Benchmark`".
+The csvs are also in the `CSVs` folder.

 ## Pickle Creation

 The pickle files serve as serialized datasets for subsequent processing.